-Part Behaviours: We can, without loss of generality, associate with each part a behaviour; parts which share attributes (and are therefore referred to in some parts' mereology), can communicate (their "sharing") via channels.
-The process evolves around a state, or, rather, a set of values: its unique identity, $\pi:\Pi$, 32 its possibly changing mereology, mt:MT33, the possible components and materials of the part, and the constant, the external and the programmable attributes of the part.
+Part behaviours: We can, without loss of generality, associate with each part a behaviour; parts which share attributes (and are therefore referred to in some parts' mereology), can communicate (their "sharing") via channels.
+The process evolves around a state, or, rather, a set of values its unique identity, $\pi:\Pi$,31 its possibly changing mereology, mt:MT,32 the possible components and materials of the part, and the attributes of the part.
 A behaviour signature is therefore: